 RFP Software Implementation Takes a Really Long Time

 Implementation timelines are flexible– you can move as quickly or as slowly as you want.
 The most involved part of your implementation process will be setting up your library.
 Most software vendors will work with you on an implementation plan that addresses your personalized needs and goals.
 At Loopio, our Customer Success team has gained knowledge and expertise from hundreds of previous implementations and will support your process from day one.

 Some organizations start small and build on processes over time, and some like to do more upfront work.
 As an enterprise company, IBM Watson Health Imaging introduced Loopio to teams in stages, and leveraged internal endorsements to eventually roll out the new RFP response process using Loopio across multiple departments.
 Change management takes time, but having an established content management process and an organized, central content library will help to reduce friction internally.
 Ultimately, it depends on your team and the best solution for you.
 Make sure you’re picking an RFP software that provides the flexibility to work in a timeframe that’s comfortable for you and your team, and best practices to help you succeed.

-Learn more about different approaches to implementation, in this Guide to RFP Software Implementation.
+Learn more about different approaches to implementation in our Guide to RFP Software Implementation.